 Papaya is high in antioxidants, vitamins, phytochemicals, beta-carotene and chymopapain, which also have antibacterial, antifungal, lightening and exfoliating properties.

 This helps to remove damaged keratin so that the product can be better absorbed, inflammation is reduced and the skin can recover from scarring.

-Just note that some studies have shown that this enzyme can compromise the skin’s barrier and can induce allergic reactions.
+Beware, however, that some studies have shown that this enzyme can compromise the skin barrier and cause allergic reactions.

 Aromatica Sea Daffodil Cleansing Mousse is a Korean skincare product with papain.